Pizza dough is a yeasted dough which requires active dry yeast. Make sure the check the expiration date on the yeast package.

 Making the Pizza Dough

-1 In the large bowl of a heavy duty electric mixer (such as a Kitchen Aid), add the warm water.
-Sprinkle on the yeast and let sit for 5 minutes until the yeast is dissolved.
-Stir to dissolve completely if needed at the end of 5 minutes.
+1 Proof the yeast: Place the warm water in the large bowl of a heavy duty stand mixer.
+Sprinkle the yeast over the warm water and let it sit for 5 minutes until the yeast is dissolved.

 At this point, if you want to make ahead, you can freeze the dough in an airtight container for up to two weeks.